-An online, editable version of the checklists can be downloaded and used to track progress here: www.ecitb.org.uk/professional-management-training/project-collaboration/
+An interactive checklist is available online at: www.ecitb.org.uk/professional-management-training/project-collaboration/

-PROJECT: 1.1 Appoint Collaborative Champion 1.1.1 Has the Project Lead Entity appointed a Collaboration Champion?
-1.2 Undertake Collaborative Capability Self-Assessment and Establish Enabl 1.2.1 Has an ICW / BS11000 Collaborative Capability Self-Assessment been un 1.2.2 Has the Lead Project Entity prepared a shortlist of potential project parts 1.2.3 Has the intention for potential partners to conduct a Collaborative Capal 1.2.4 Has the strategy for potential project partner engagement been establis 1.3 Stakeholder Management Conference and Periodic Reviews 1.3.1 Has a Stakeholder Management Conference been held?
-1.3.2 Has the first draft of the Project Behavioural Charter been prepared from 1.3.3 Were the results of Collaborative Capability Self-Assessments discussed 1.3.4 Was the Stakeholder Management Conference used to assess organisati 1.3.5 Did the Stakeholder Management Conference develop an aligned set of F 1.3.6 Was the Stakeholder Management Conference event designed and used 1.3.7 Were Stakeholder Management Conference participants afforded the op 1.3.8 Has the frequency of Periodic Project (Collaboration) Reviews been discu 1.4 Establish Foundations for Stakeholder Trust 1.4.1 Has an approach to monitoring inter-relationship trust and openly comm 1.4.2 Is there an established method for assessment of relationship trust and 1.5 Establish Collaboration Plan and Behavioural Charter 1.5.1 Has a Project Behavioural Charter been fully developed from Stakeholder 1.5.2 Has a list of required signatories to the Project Behavioural Charter been 1.5.3 Has a Collaborative Relationship Management Plan been developed?
-1.5.4 Have critical interfaces and interdependencies between potential partne 1.6 Partner Selection Process 1.6.1 Has a comprehensive Partner Selection Process been established and ful 1.6.2 Does the Partner Selection Process incorporate criteria and output from 1.6.3 Have the results of potential partner Collaborative Capability Self-Assess 1.7 Establish Contracting Principles 1.7.1 Has a contracting strategy, based on the principles of fairness and balance 1.7.2 Are the contracting principles and the contracting strategy reflective of t
+PROJECT: PHASE ACTIVITY 1.1 Appoint Collaborative Champion 1.1.1 Has the Project Lead Entity appointed a Collaboration Champion?
+1.2 Undertake Collaborative Capability Self-Assessment and Establish Enabling Climate 1.2.1 Has an ICW / ISO44001 Collaborative Capability Self-Assessment been undertaken by the Lead Project Entity?
+1.2.2 Has the Lead Project Entity prepared a shortlist of potential project partners for each project service and supply category?
+1.2.3 Has the intention for potential partners to conduct a Collaborative Capability Self-Assessment and share the outcomes been agreed and the methodology established?
+1.2.4 Has the strategy for potential project partner engagement been established?
+1.3 Stakeholder Management Conference and Periodic Reviews 1.3.1 Has a Stakeholder Management Conference been held?
+1.3.2 Has the first draft of the Project Behavioural Charter been prepared from Stakeholder Management Conference outputs?
+1.3.3 Were the results of Collaborative Capability Self-Assessments discussed and shared at the Stakeholder Management Conference?
+1.3.4 Was the Stakeholder Management Conference used to assess organisational values and behaviours as a stage in the Partner Selection Process?
+1.3.5 Did the Stakeholder Management Conference develop an aligned set of Project Goal statements based on Lead Project Entity presentation of the Project Brief and Business Case?
+1.3.6 Was the Stakeholder Management Conference event designed and used to develop the foundations for trusting relationships between potential project partners?
+1.3.7 Were Stakeholder Management Conference participants afforded the opportunity to demonstrate their capabilities in respect of supporting the project collaboration strategy?
+1.3.8 Has the frequency of Periodic Project (Collaboration) Reviews been discussed and agreed between stakeholders?
+1.4 Establish Foundations for Stakeholder Trust 1.4.1 Has an approach to monitoring inter-relationship trust and openly communicating issues related to trust been developed?
+1.4.2 Is there an established method for assessment of relationship trust and associated behaviours?
+1.5 Establish Collaboration Plan and Behavioural Charter 1.5.1 Has a Project Behavioural Charter been fully developed from Stakeholder Management Conference output?
+1.5.2 Has a list of required signatories to the Project Behavioural Charter been established for execution post partner selection?
+1.5.3 Has a Collaborative Relationship Management Plan been developed?
+1.5.4 Have critical interfaces and interdependencies between potential partners been documented within the Collaborative Relationship Management Plan?
+1.6 Partner Selection Process 1.6.1 Has a comprehensive Partner Selection Process been established and fully / openly communicated with all stakeholders and potential project partners?
+1.6.2 Does the Partner Selection Process incorporate criteria and output from the Stakeholder Management Conference and collected data regarding participant performance?
+1.6.3 Have the results of potential partner Collaborative Capability Self-Assessments been taken into consideration?
+1.7 Establish Contracting Principles 1.7.1 Has a contracting strategy, based on the principles of fairness and balance of party interests been established to support the project collaboration strategy?
+1.7.2 Are the contracting principles and the contracting strategy reflective of balanced Risk and Benefit Framework Agreements?